Encyclopedia of fire safety

 1. Connect the 5V and GND pins of the Arduino board to the power and GND pins of the sensors.
 You can also supply external power to them.

-2. Connect the output leads of the sensors to the A0 and A1 pins of the Arduino board.
+2. Connect the output pins of the sensors to pins A0 and A1 of the Arduino board.

 3. Connect pin 3 of the Arduino to the base of the transistor through a 1K resistor.